 These two systems work together to carry blood and fluid to and from the breast tissue to the rest of the body.

 If breast cancer enters these systems, it can travel throughout the body, increasing the chance of it spreading or coming back.

 Lymph nodes are clusters of bean-shaped cells present throughout the lymphatic system.
 These are immune cells that act as filters.
 They are the first place breast cancer is likely to spread.

-With current treatment options, a person who has a diagnosis of early stage breast cancer has a 99% chance of living for at least another 5 years.
+With current treatment options, a person who has a diagnosis of early stage breast cancer has a

 To ensure early diagnosis, it is important to recognize any changes in the breast and to raise any concerns with a doctor.
 Most breast changes do not indicate cancer, but it is always worthwhile to check.